PeerlessOverlord/odin-recipes/README.md

 This is a simple recipe website

-comleting this will demonstrate the skills of being able to create basic websites with html and clone git repositories onto a local machine.
+completing this will demonstrate the skills of being able to create basic websites with html and clone git repositories onto a local machine.